Where Have All the Flowers Gone?

 Nearly 10,000 reports relating to Americans still missing, prisoner, or otherwise unaccounted for in Southeast Asia have been received by the U.S. Government since the war ended.
 Many officials, having reviewed this largely classified information, believe that hundreds of Americans are still alive, wishing and hoping that their country will someday bring them home.

 I sit here as I am doing the html for this page and besides crying, I think about what I was doing and where I was on the day that you became a MIA and I realize that: 1- I had been married for almost three months to the an officer on the Navy Seal Team; 2- my husband was on yet another tour in Viet Nam; and I had started my junior year of college.
-My husband did come back alive from Nam that tour, but he was killed on his 7th tour.
-I think what a senseless act that our government, which is supposed to be the most powerful on the planet, can not find you and the others.
-I know how your family must feel each day and night......wondering......needing to know.
-I still ask myself and God, why?
-I shall pray for you and your family as I have been praying for all the POW/MIAs and their families each and every day for the last three decades.
+My husband did come back from that tour, but he was killed on his 7th tour.
+I think what a senseless act that our government, which is supposed to be the most powerful on the planet, can not find you and the other POWs & MIAs.
+I can only imagine how your family must feel each day and night……wondering……needing to know and missing you.
+I still ask God why no resolution for you and all the POWs and MIAs.
+I shall pray for you and your family as I have been praying for all the POW/MIAs and their families each and every day since the 1960s.
 I hope someday I will be able to look in your eyes and welcome you home.

 brotherhood logo